 Preparing for an appointment

-You'll likely start by seeing your primary care doctor if you have signs or symptoms that worry you.
+Start by making an appointment with your primary care doctor if you have signs or symptoms that worry you.
 If your doctor suspects you may have kidney cancer, you may be referred to a doctor who specializes in urinary tract diseases and conditions (urologist) or to a doctor who treats cancer (oncologist).

 Consider taking a family member or friend along.
 Sometimes it can be hard to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.